Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Introduction

+In Section IV.
+C we compare the experimental and simulated spin-wave spectra using this Hamiltonian in the low-$T$ (\Tb{}) and intermediate (\Ti{}) phases.
+A clear contrast in the Goldstone-mode velocity profiles--anisotropic at \Ti{} and nearly isotropic at \Tb{}--emerges, in excellent agreement with our theoretical predictions.
+LLD simulations based on our optimal spin model confirm that these distinct behaviors can only be explained by the single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ nature, respectively.
+Importantly, we show that the contrast in the Goldstone-mode velocity profiles persists nearly independent of exchange parameters.

-The final key observation we report is the presence of magnon linewidth broadening and energy renormalization in \CTS{}.
-Notably, our comparison between experimental data and LLD simulations based on our optimal parameter set reveals that the latter feature is significantly enhanced in the tetrahedral triple-${\mathbf{Q}}$ phase (\Tb{}).
-We provide a plausible interpretation on this result based on the magnon-magnon interactions, which are substantially enhanced in a non-collinear magnetic ground state.
-This distinction further contrasts the spin dynamics of the tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ phases, as only the former exhibits non-collinearity.
+In Section IV.
+D, we extend the data analysis beyond the long-wavelength regime and reveal the presence of magnon linewidth broadening and energy renormalization in \CTS{}.
+In particular, a comparison between the experimental data and LLD simulations reveals that the latter characteristic is significantly enhanced in the tetrahedral triple-${\mathbf{Q}}$ phase (\Tb{}).
+We provide an interpretation of this result on the basis of the magnon-magnon interactions, which are substantially enhanced in a noncollinear magnetic ground state.
+This distinction further contrasts the spin dynamics of the tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ phases, as only the former exhibits noncollinearity.